-If you've forgotten your username or password, type your email address here:
+If you've forgotten your login information, type your email address or phone number here:

 When should I do PainTracker?

 Please fill out PainTracker 1 week or less before each visit at the Center for Pain Relief.
 It's best to complete PainTracker before you get to clinic.
 But if you haven't done it yet, please arrive at least 1 hour early to do PainTracker at the clinic before your appointment.

 What device can I use with PainTracker?

 PainTracker can be used on any modern web browser for laptops or desktops.
 You can also use a tablet or smartphone as well.
 Whatever's easiest and most convenient.
 See a detailed list below.

 I'm having trouble logging in

 You can use the form to your right if you've forgotten your password.
 If you're still unable to log in, please contact us.

 If you have any questions or problems using the system, please get in touch at the email or phone number listed below.

 UW Medicine's PainTracker™ is an easy-to-use, computerized questionnaire that asks you how your treatment at the Center for Pain Relief is affecting your recovery.
 See the main PainTracker info site for more details.